,

 Instructions

-• Heat the skillet over medium high heat.
+• Heat the large skillet (at least 10-inches) over medium high heat.

-• Sear the hot dogs in the hot skillet for just a minute or two.
+• Slice the hot dogs and sear them in the hot skillet for just a minute or two, drain any renderings.

 • Serve and enjoy.